mundacho/stratagem/README.md

 - Transform a P/T Petri net into a rewriting based transition system.
 - Use different strategies to speed up the calculation of the state space.
 In particular it can use anonymization and saturation.
 - Read a clustering file to optimize the state space generation.
+- Write the terms of the state space (warning: There can be a lot of terms in the state space!)

 Input formats
 =============